okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 To run a test of your progressive profile enrollment registration inline hook, [create](https://help.okta.com/okta_help.htm?type=oie&id=ext-usgp-add-users) or use an existing user in your org.

+Possible outcomes:

 * If you use valid sign-in credentials with an **Employee number** value of four digits, the user's profile is updated.
 * If you enter an employee number in an invalid format, the profile update is denied.

-Sign back in as your org admin to review the profile of the user and confirm that the user's profile was updated and the employee number value exists.
+Sign back in as your org admin to review the profile of the user.
+Also, confirm that the user's profile was updated and the employee number value exists.

-For invalid, employee numbers review the error message that displays the error summary from the external service code and is passed back to the Okta sign-in page.
+For invalid employee numbers, review the error message that displays the error summary from the external service code and is passed back to the Okta sign-in page.
 See [error](/docs/reference/registration-hook/#error).
 You can also review the console output from your Glitch application's **Logs**.

 > **Note:** Review [Troubleshooting hook implementations](/docs/guides/common-hook-set-up-steps/nodejs/main/#troubleshoot-hook-implementations) for help with any difficulties during setup or configuration.